Compact Lie Groups and Complex Reductive Groups: Further Comments

 \subsection{All Compact Groups}

 Every compact group is a projective limit of compact Lie groups.
 This suggests an extension of the functor $\sT : \Lie \rightarrow \Red$ to a functor from compact groups to pro-reductive groups.

 Tannaka reconstruction is an alternative way to think of such a functor.
 If $G$ is a compact group, we get an affine group scheme $\sT (G)$.
-It would be interesting to investigate both functors further from the viewpoint of $\infty$-categories.
+Is this a weak equivalence of topological categories?